reisjr/aws-iot-labguide/content/module2/040_mgmt_monitor.md

 You can use the AWS Cloudwatch console to see the AWS ioT logs.

-Open the **Aamazon CloudWatch** console, if it is not already opened:
+Open the **Amazon CloudWatch** console, if it is not already opened:

 1. Type `cloudwatch` on the **Find Services**
 2. Click on **Cloudwatch** result